 Workforce productivity levels have reached an unprecedented high in the construction industry, and, surprisingly, contractors have the last decade’s economic recession to thank.

-Before the recession hit, most construction workforces were comprised of 30% A-level craftsmen, 40% B-level craftsmen, and 30% C-level craftsmen.
+Before the recession hit, most construction workforces were comprised of 30% A-level craftworkers, 40% B-level craftworkers, and 30% C-level craftworkers.
 When the economy took a turn for the worst, however, many contractors were forced to let go of the lower end of their B-level and all of their C-level employees—employees who were the least productive, least safe and most profit-draining.

 Left with only their A-level and the best of their B-level employees—the safest, most skilled and most productive workers—contractors were able to complete more projects more efficiently, and with higher quality results.
 Far from hurting contractors’ ability to stay on-schedule and on-budget, reducing the workforce to a core team of high-performing employees actually helped increase construction workforce productivity.